 - Submit the signed form to the Registrar’s Office before the end of the schedule adjustment period.

 Permission to take a course for a third and final time

 You may not register for the same course more than two times.
 You are considered registered for a course if you are enrolled after the end of the schedule adjustment period.
 You must petition the Office of Undergraduate Education (OUE) for a third and final attempt of a course taken at UMBC [or] another institution.
 An attempt is defined as enrollment in a UMBC course (or its equivalent at another institution) in which the student has received a grade or an official withdrawal noted on the transcript.

-You can enroll in up to 16 credits during summer session (8 credits in session I, and 8 credits in session II).
-Highly motivated and academically strong students may be granted permission to enroll in more than the designated summer course load limit with prior approval.
+You can enroll in up to 4.5 credits in winter session.
+Highly motivated and academically strong students may be granted permission to enroll in more than the designated winter course load limit with prior approval.